Part 2: AI Tool Landscape

 You open your terminal (or maybe you've never opened one before), and you're staring at a blank screen.
 You've heard about Claude Code, Gemini CLI, and GitHub.
 You know they're powerful.
 You have no idea where to start, what these tools actually do, or which one is right for you.

 This part solves that problem.
-By the end of these four chapters, you won't just know about AI development tools—you'll have them installed, configured, and ready to use.
+By the end of these five chapters, you won't just know about AI development tools—you'll have them installed, configured, and ready to use.
 You'll understand the command line well enough to navigate confidently.
 You'll have Git and GitHub set up for professional development.
 And you'll know exactly which tool to reach for in any situation.

 More importantly, you'll experience the paradigm shift from Part 1 becoming reality.
 The tools described theoretically in earlier chapters are now in your hands, ready to collaborate with you on real work.